 Catalina California Fuchsia, blooms in Summer, though can sometimes bloom in Spring also.
 Get's about 3 feet tall and spreads some length more.
 Silvery foliage.
 Yellow flowers in background are Constancea nevinii, also native to the southern SoCaL Islands.
 Landscape here done by Greg Rubin, located in Pt.
 Loma.

 Island Cherry, gets around 20 feet, but can be kept much smaller.
 Blooms in Spring, fruits ripen in late Summer.
 Photos show in non-bloom time, and bloom time.
-Native to Kinki, Pimu, Limu, and Wi'Ma, and a bit in Baja Norte.
+Native to Kinki, Pimu, Limu, and Wi'Ma, and a bit in Central Baja mountains.
 This location is in Ocean Beach.

 (Click on underlined title to see more)Showing different perspectives of Coreopsis gigantea.